gaois/documental/docs/software/documental/editors.en.md

 - Use headings.
 Headings give structure to content and make it easier to read, particularly in a digital context where there are no pages to subdivide the text.
 - Provided that the `toc` metadatum has not been set to `false` (see above), Documental will use the headings in a given document to automatically generate a table of contents.
 This table of contents is displayed on the right-hand side of the page on desktop screens and is accessible by pressing a button on mobile devices.
-- Computer code, as well as values consumed by or output from computer programs, are usually represented in Markdown by enclosing them in backticks (<code>`</code>).
+- Computer code, as well as values consumed by or output from computer programs, is usually represented in Markdown by enclosing it in backticks (<code>`</code>).
 Typically, you do not translate text in code blocks as, while the text might use English-language words or phrases, it is usually specific to the  vocabulary and syntax of the programming language in question.

 Finally, probably the best way to learn is by looking at pre-existing examples.
 Take a look at the files in the `docs` folder and see how they are displayed on the [docs.gaois.ie](https://docs.gaois.ie) website.